genpranav/Fundamentals-of-Google-Search-Engine/README.md

 # Fundamentals of Google Search Engine Explored using Maltab

-In the persuit to gain a bird's eye understanding of the fundamental working of Google search Engine's background via visualizations, the following facts were were learnt.
-It includes exploration of background math(Linear Algebra) and breif coding concepts to acheive equivalent Matrix/Graph representions.
+This exploration was motivated by the curiosity to gain a bird's eye understanding of the fundamental working of Google search Engine's background via visualizations from a mathematical pov, some interesting facts were learned along the way.
+The reverse engineering approach taken by Rebbeca S.Wills served as the foundation for this understanding.
+Each of the functional attributes is cleverly achieved through elegant Linear Algebra manipulations of the base forms.
+The following are the highlights,
+1. Logical and Mathematical Analysis of the PageRank algorithm
+2. 0-vector fix, hopping fix, and PageRank score generation
+3. A simple code implementation to substantiate the observations

 ## Documentation